Quantum Localization: Abstract

 \section{Abstract}

-The auxiliary nRules of quantum mechanics developed in previous papers are applied to the problem of the location of material objects \mbox{-- both} macroscopic and microscopic.
+The auxiliary q-rules of quantum mechanics developed in other papers are applied to the problem of the location of material objects \mbox{-- both} macroscopic and microscopic.
 All objects tend to expand in space due to the uncertainty in their momentum.
-The nRules are found to oppose this tendency in two important cases that insure the dependable localization of objects in ordinary human experience.
+The q-rules are found to oppose this perpetual expansion with a collapse mechanism that insures the dependable localization of objects in ordinary human experience.